-You’ve probably heard that conventionally-grown beef tends to come loaded with drugs and hormones.
-But you might not realize that land-grant universities have played a crucial role in making that so.
-Melody Petersen, an author and former New York Times reporter, explains how animal scientists have helped pharmaceutical companies make inroads in the beef industry.
+Melody Petersen, an author and reporter, explains how animal scientists at land-grant universities have helped pharmaceutical companies make inroads in the beef industry.

-Three years ago Antioch College was shuttered.
-Now it enrolls 33 students, and it’s hatched a plan to attract many more.
-Lawrence Biemiller, a Chronicle editor, explains the institution’s unique comeback strategy.
+Three years ago Antioch College was shuttered, but now it enrolls 33 students, and it’s looking for more.
+Lawrence Biemiller explains the institution’s comeback strategy.

 What makes the American college experience valuable—and how can we preserve it?
-Andrew Delbanco, director of American studies at Columbia University, wrestles with those questions in his new book, College: What It Was, Is, and Should Be.
-He spoke with us about why liberal education is a principle worth fighting for and how colleges can lead the charge.
+Andrew Delbanco, director of American studies at Columbia University, wrestles with those questions in his new book.

-It might not be what you think.
-Dan Berrett, a Chronicle reporter, explains why some disciplinary societies are still paying for decisions made decades ago—and charts the path forward for struggling scholarly groups.
+Dan Berrett explains why some disciplinary societies are still paying for decisions made decades ago—and charts the path forward for struggling scholarly groups.

-A growing number of admissions officers are having doubts about those big, glossy brochures that get shipped to prospective students.
-Beckie Supiano, a Chronicle reporter, explains why some viewbooks might be due for a makeover.
+A growing number of admissions officers are having doubts about those big, glossy brochures.
+Beckie Supiano, a Chronicle reporter, explains why.

-In a nation whose institutions typically teach to the test and leave little room for elective courses, general-education programs are starting to gain a foothold.
-Karin Fischer, a Chronicle reporter, explains why China is growing more interested in the liberal arts.
+In a nation whose institutions typically teach to the test, general-education programs are starting to gain a foothold.
+Karin Fischer explains why.